 Cactus Flowers Provide Bright, Clear Color

-Cactus flowers seem to be a treasure, springing forth from their thorny, humble parents.
+Cactus flower plants seem to be a treasure, springing forth from their thorny, humble parents.

-A comprehensive cactus collection can delight its caretaker with gorgeous blossoms in shades ranging from purest white, red, pink to the deepest purple.
+A comprehensive cactus collection can delight its caretaker with gorgeous blossoms in shades ranging from purest white, red, and pink flowers to the deepest purple.